-Police reveal details of U-haul van linked to Brooklyn shooter after weapons found
+Police locate U-haul van linked to Brooklyn shooter, bomb squad on the way

-Brookyn shooting: Police reveal details of U-haul van linked to shooter as photo of weapons emerges
+Brooklyn shooting: Police locate U-haul van linked to shooter, bomb squad on the way

-The masked gunman remains on the loose
+Gunman remains on the loose

-Police hunting for a masked gunman who opened fire on a Brooklyn subway line say they are searching for a U-Haul van with Arizona plates that may be linked to the shooter.
+Police hunting for a gunman who opened fire on a Brooklyn subway line say they have located a U-Haul van linked to the shooter.

-Law enforcement sources also told NBC News New York they have an image of the suspect and are working to identify him.
+An NYPD official said they were cordoning off King’s Highway about 6.4kms (4 miles) from the scene of the shooting at 36th St Station on Tuesday morning that saw 10 suffer gunshot wounds and at least 18 others injured.

+The official, speaking on condition of anonymity, said police were clearing nearby businesses while awaiting a bomb squad and the highly specialised emergency services unit.

+The rented vehicle with Arizona number plates and licence plate AL3140 had been sought as a top priority after it was linked to the shooter by police.

+Officers were told to stop the truck and detain any occupants in an all points bulletin issued Tuesday afternoon.

-The suspect set off a smoke device before opening fire on a crowded Manhattan-bound N train as it waited to enter 36th St station on Tuesday morning, police said.
+The citywide alert came after a masked gunman set off a smoke device before opening fire on a crowded Manhattan-bound N train as it waited to enter 36th St station on Tuesday morning, police said.

-At least 10 people were shot, and a total of 28 have been hospitalised police say.
+At least 10 people were shot, while a total of 28 have been hospitalised, police say.

 On Tuesday afternoon, police recovered a gun, a high capacity magazine, and a backpack containing the fireworks and smoke devices, NBC News New York reported.